-Our research and development expenses consist primarily of costs incurred for compensation and benefit expenses for our technical staff, including stock-based awards and allocated overhead, as well as professional services costs.
+Our research and development expenses primarily consist of costs incurred for compensation and benefit expenses for our technical staff, including stock-based awards and allocated overhead, as well as professional services costs.

-The \$17.8 million increase in research and development expenses was primarily due to the combined net impact from increased compensation and related headcount expenses of \$19.6 million, which was partially offset by the capitalization of internal use software development costs of \$1.1 million during the third and fourth quarters of our fiscal 2017, respectively, related to the development of a new cloud-based technology application.
+The \$41.3 million increase in research and development expenses was primarily due to increases in our headcount and related employee expenses of \$43.4 million, partially offset by the capitalization of internal-use software development costs of \$2.9 million during fiscal year 2018, related to the development of new cloud-based technology applications.

-Our research and development headcount was 581 as of July 31, 2017 compared with 464 as of July 31, 2016.
-The increase in headcount reflects our continued investment in all applications that comprise the Guidewire InsurancePlatform and related content, and includes 58 employees gained through our acquisitions.
+Our research and development headcount was 749 as of July 31, 2018 compared with 581 as of July 31, 2017.
+The increase in headcount reflects our continued investment in the development of our products, and includes 71 employees gained through our Cyence acquisition.

-We expect our research and development expenses to continue to increase as we continue to dedicate substantial internal resources to develop, improve and expand the functionality of our solutions.
+We expect our research and development expenses to continue to increase in absolute dollars as we continue to hire in research and development, and continue to dedicate internal resources to develop, improve, and expand the functionality of our solutions.
+Research and development expenses may also increase if we pursue additional acquisitions.